 4 simple steps to get UTM Parameters into Microsoft Dynamics CRM

-Identify which marketing channel attracts future leads, opportunities & customers by tracking UTM parameters in Microsoft Dynamics CRM.
+Identify which marketing channel attracts leads, opportunities & customers by tracking UTM parameters in Microsoft Dynamics CRM.

 Are you wasting your marketing budget on the wrong campaigns?

 There's a famous saying in advertising that goes' Half of my advertising budget is wasted.
 I just don't know what half'